RayCZ/kotlinx.coroutines/docs/coroutine-context-and-dispatchers.md

 Now processing of the request is complete
 ```

+---

 ### Naming coroutines for debugging

-Naming coroutines for debugging ：命名協程用於除錯
+Naming coroutines for debugging ：命名協程用於除錯，使用 CoroutineName 方法命名

 Automatically assigned ids are good when coroutines log often and you just need to correlate log records coming from the same coroutine.
 However, when coroutine is tied to the processing of a specific request or doing some specific background task, it is better to name it explicitly for debugging purposes.
 [CoroutineName][CoroutineName] context element serves the same function as a thread name.
 It'll get displayed in the thread name that is executing this coroutine when [debugging mode](#debugging-coroutines-and-threads) is turned on.